 in your container resources.

-the amount required to run your application by using the request
+memory as the amount required to run your application by using the request

 spec.containers.resources.requests.<cpu|memory>, and you configure the cap